Vanilla-OS/handbook/_posts/2022-11-11-contributing.md

 published: true
 ---

+> This guide is for Kinetic (22.10).
+For newer versions of Vanilla OS, refer to <https://docs.vanillaos.org/collections/handbook> for the latest documentation.

 Thank you for your interest in our project.
 This guide will help you with writing articles.

 The [**Handbook**](https://github.com/Vanilla-OS/handbook) uses Jekyll and GitHub pages for generating the website.